Home / Neighborhoods / Brooklyn Heights

 Shopping & Culture

-Montague Street is the neighborhood's main commercial corridor, lined with independent shops, bookstores, and cafes.
-Atlantic Avenue along the southern border features antique shops, home design stores, and specialty food purveyors.
+Montague Street is the neighborhood's main commercial corridor, lined with independent shops such as The Brooklyn Women's Exchange (founded in 1854), bookstores like Books of Wonder, and cafes.
+Atlantic Avenue along the southern border features antique shops, home design stores, and is home to the original Sahadi's and numerous specialty food purveyors.
 The Brooklyn Historical Society on Pierrepont Street is a cultural anchor.
-The neighborhood's proximity to DUMBO provides access to galleries, the St. Ann's Warehouse theater, and the Brooklyn Flea.
+The neighborhood's proximity to DUMBO provides access to galleries, additional dining options, the St. Ann's Warehouse theater, and the Brooklyn Flea.

 Transit & Commute

 Brooklyn Heights offers among the best commutes to Manhattan of any Brooklyn neighborhood.
 The 2, 3 trains at Clark Street and the 4, 5 at Borough Hall reach Lower Manhattan in under 5 minutes and Midtown in approximately 20 minutes.
 The A, C, F, R trains are accessible at Jay Street–MetroTech.
 Many residents walk across the Brooklyn Bridge to the Financial District — a scenic 20-minute commute.
-NYC Ferry service from Pier 6 connects to various Manhattan landings.
+NYC Ferry service from Pier 6 connects to Wall Street in 5 minutes and numerous Manhattan stops beyond.

 Architecture & Housing Stock

 Brooklyn Heights is an architectural treasure, containing one of the most intact collections of pre-Civil War residential buildings in the United States.
-The historic district encompasses block after block of impeccably preserved brownstone, brick, and limestone rowhouses in Federal, Greek Revival, Italianate, Gothic Revival, and Romanesque Revival styles.
+The historic district encompasses block after block of impeccably preserved brownstone, brick, and limestone townhouses in Federal, Greek Revival, Italianate, Gothic Revival, and Romanesque Revival styles.
 Many homes retain their original stoops, ornamental ironwork, parlor-floor layouts, and garden-level apartments.
-Four- and five-story townhouses with 20-foot-wide facades are the neighborhood standard.
+Four- and five-story townhouses with 20-foot-wide facades and magical private gardens are the neighborhood standard.

-Beyond the townhouses, Brooklyn Heights features classic prewar co-operative apartment buildings — particularly along the Promenade and on Pierrepont, Remsen, and Montague Streets.
+Beyond the townhouses, Brooklyn Heights features classic prewar co-operative apartment buildings with gracious layouts — particularly on Columbia Heights and Pierrepont, Remsen, and Montague Streets.
 The waterfront edge has introduced modern residential development, including luxury condominiums in converted warehouse buildings with Manhattan views.
 Rare carriage houses on the side streets, originally built as stables, have been converted into unique single-family homes that command significant premiums.

 Caryl's Experience in Brooklyn Heights